cosmir17/cats-effect3-projects/video-asset-handler/README.md

 Here's an overview of the three different components that make this application.

 - VideoAssetHandlerApp : Main terminal app.
-- VideoEnquirer : It downloads a video file and a metadata json for an asset.
+- VideoEnquirer : It downloads a video file and a metadata JSON for an asset.
 It compares if the hashes match so that we can determine if the video is valid.
 - Thumbnailer : Where a thumbnail of a video file can be produced.

 ## How to run